amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ## UPDATE: on double click

 Let's add an event listener to double-click on each todo.
 That way, we can change the content.
 Editing is tricky since we need to display an input form.
 Then when the user clicks enter it should update the value.
-Finally, it should hide the input and display the label with the updated value.
+Finally, it should hide the input and show the label with the updated value.
 Let's do that by keeping a temp variable called `editing` which could be true or false.

 ```html src/app/todo/todo.component.html
 <li *ngFor="let todo of todos" [ngClass]="{completed: todo.isDone, editing: todo.editing}" >